-The transmission and distribution (T&D) grid for which LUMA is responsible is a highly complex interconnected system.
+The Puerto Rico electrical grid is a highly complex, interconnected system.
 To provide power to any one individual can require dozens of complex pieces of equipment to work perfectly in concert.
 To provide reliable, resilient power to 1.5 million customers living across Puerto Rico entails substations, transmission lines, and distribution feeders, as well as the control capabilities operating them, to work effectively together.